sabertazimi/awesome-notes/notes/web/javascript/javascriptBasicNotes.md

 class Shape {
   constructor() {
     if (new.target === Shape) {
-      throw new Error('This class cannot be instantiated directly.');
+      throw new TypeError('This class cannot be instantiated directly.');
     }
   }
 }